SaiSindhuja197/PL-300-Microsoft-Power-BI-Data-Analyst/Instructions/09-create-power-bi-dashboard.md

 27. To resize the logo tile, drag the bottom-right corner, and resize the tile to become one unit wide, and two units high.

-    *Tile sizes are constrained into a rectangular shape.
-It’s only possible to resize into multiples of the rectangular shape.*
+    >**Note**: Tile sizes are constrained into a rectangular shape.
+It’s only possible to resize into multiples of the rectangular shape.

 28. Organize the tiles so that the logo appears at the top-left, with the **Sales YTD** tile beneath it, and the **Sales, Profit Margin** tile at the right.